 Using this common-sense approach would:

-- Guarantee Alaskans a PFD that today would be estimated between $1,600 and $1,800 a year
+- Guarantee Alaskans a PFD that today would be estimated at more than $2,000

 - Protect education funding from being on the political chopping block year after year

 This plan would be passed by the Legislature and voted on the by the people because it is a constitutional amendment.